ChrisWhealy/DistributedSystemNotes/Lecture 22.md

 > If the states that replicas can take on can be thought of as elements of a join-semilattice, then there is a natural way of resolving conflicts between replicas without needing a consensus algorithm.

 This claim is described as *"informal"* because it uses unqualified words such as *"natural"*.
-Nonetheless, there is a lot of interesting work being done to do conflict resolution.
+Nonetheless, there is a lot of interesting work being done on this type of conflict resolution.
 If you're interested in this type of work, take a look at a topic called [*"Conflict-Free Replicated Datatypes"*](https://crdt.tech/) or (CRDTs)

-## Some Title
+## Back to the Shopping Cart...

 So far, we've been thinking about conflicts that can arise when different clients add members to a set.
 In the case of the shopping cart, the order in which items are added does not matter because the different members within the shopping cart have no dependency on each other.
 Therefore, this situation is not one in which consensus is required.

 This is a particularly useful property in the event of a network partition.
-If communication is lost for some period of time between replicas, then the fact that the state of the shopping carts might diverge whilst the network partition exists is not going to create a problem.
+If communication is lost for some period of time between replicas, then the fact that the states of the shopping carts might diverge whilst the network partition exists does not create a problem.

-As soon as the partition heals, and the replicas can communicate with each other again, their states will converge.
+As soon as the partition heals, the replicas can communicate with each other again, and their states will converge.

 But what happens if we are allowed to remove items from the shopping cart?